 - 1. Introduction and reason why decision required - 1.1 The council should review its data protection policies and procedures periodically. - 2.
-Background information, options, impact assessment and risks - 2.1 The relevant policies and documents were comprehensively re-written and approved in April 2019 and last reviewed at the meeting of this committee in May 2022. - 2.2 No changes are suggested on this occasion but officers were concerned that the use by councillors of unofficial email accounts for Council business is contrary to recommended practice, an area of vulnerability and a potential cause of difficulty in the event of subject access requests or other data protection compliance.
-The council later decided that councillors should be provided with official email accounts (and devices if desired) at council expense.
-Officers are arranging this following the recent election. - 2.3 The following documents are attached for information purposes only: the Data Breach Procedure, the Subject Access Request Procedure, the Data Protection (Employment) Policy and the Data Protection and Information Policy. - 2.4 In the period since May 2022 there have been no data breaches (that officers are aware of) and no subject access requests have been received. - 3.
+Background information, options, impact assessment and risks - 2.1 The relevant policies and documents were comprehensively re-written and approved in April 2019 and previously reviewed at the meetings of this committee in May 2022 and 2023. - 2.2 No changes are suggested on this occasion.
+Officers are reassured that the use by councillors of unofficial email accounts for Council business has been replaced since last year by the use of official email accounts.
+This has removed an area of vulnerability and a potential cause of difficulty in the event of subject access requests or other data protection compliance.
+The arrangements would be even more robust if Council-specified devices only were to be introduced. - 2.3 The following documents are attached for information purposes only: the Data Breach Procedure, the Subject Access Request Procedure, the Data Protection (Employment) Policy and the Data Protection and Information Policy. - 2.4 In the period since May 2023 there have been no significant data breaches (that officers are aware of) and no subject access requests have been received.
+Some minor incidents have occurred; these have been logged and lessons learned. - 3.
 Issues for decision and any recommendations